soffes/quesadilla/Readme.markdown

 Assuming there is a user named `soffes` in your database, it would extract `@soffes`.
 Assuming there isn't a user named `nobody`, that would remain plain text.
 Obviously feel free to do whatever you want here.
 Quesadilla makes no assumptions about your user system.

+### Note

+User and hashtag detection use the [twitter-text](https://github.com/twitter/twitter-text-rb) gem.
+This has some limits that you may not expect such as usernames can't be more than 20 characters and hashtags can't contain certain characters.

 ## Supported Ruby Versions

 Quesadilla is tested under 1.9.2, 1.9.3, 2.0.0, JRuby 1.7.2 (1.9 mode), and Rubinius 2.0.0 (1.9 mode).